cmheisel/kardboard/docs/source/installing.rst

 CARD_TEAMS
 ^^^^^^^^^^^^
-Default: ``[ 'Team 1', 'Team 2', ]``
+Default: ``[  ('Team 1', ), ('Team 2', 10), ]``

-The list of teams or individuals working on cards.
+The list of teams, and optionally their work-in-progress limits working on cards.
 This allows you to have "mini-boards" for each team/person while still seeing a "meta-board" that shows you cards across all states from all teams.

 CYCLE_TIME_GOAL
 ^^^^^^^^^^^^^^^^